rockcrafters/openjdk-rocks/demos/rockcraft/README.md

 rockcraft pack
 ```

-This will produce a `.rock` file which can be copied to the docker daemon.
+This will produce a `.rock` file to be copied to the docker daemon.

 ```
 rockcraft.skopeo copy oci-archive:<file>.rock docker-daemon:<image-name>:<image-tag>